ole1011/portfolio/docs/index.md

 features:
   - title: About Me
     details: Experienced in Java and frameworks like Bukkit/Spigot/Paper API, with a background in SQL, Spring Boot, and MongoDB.
-Fluent in English and French, passionate about collaborative work and learning new technologies.
+Fluent in German, English and French, passionate about collaborative work and learning new technologies.
   - title: Skills
     details: Proficient in Java, SQL, MongoDB, and frameworks like Spring Boot.
 Skilled in both backend and game development, particularly in building immersive Minecraft experiences.
   - title: Work